Pinching operators for approximating multiphoton entangled states: Bogoliubov Transformations

 \subsection{Low-Order Approximations}

 As we have seen, when $\mtx{\xi}$ is a tensor of rank three or higher, $\hat{C}_i^{(k)}$ does not have a simple closed form, as the commutators of $\hat{a}_i$ with more than two creation operators will have two or more creation operators.
-Repeated commutations will lead to larger products of creation and annihilation operators in each term.
+Repeated commutations will therefore lead to larger products of creation and annihilation operators in each term.
 This can be a significant impediment to understanding cubic and higher-order pinching operators.

 However, in the present context we are only interested in low-order approximations, as these are what are needed to approximate entangled states.
 Including higher-order terms would yield a better approximation to the pinched state but a worse approximation to the $n$-photon entangled state.
-For our purposes, then, low-order approximations are actually preferable.
+Higher-order terms may, however, be needed to more faithfully model experiments that involve high-intensity pumping or materials with strong, high-order nonlinearities.
+For our purposes, however, low-order approximations are actually preferable.

 We may consider these approximations more formally by defining the order-$p$ pinching operator

 Although $\hat{S}^{(p)}$ is not a unitary operator, it may act upon the vacuum state $\ket{\vec{0}}$ to produce an unnormalized approximation $\ket{\Psi^{(p)}} = \hat{S}^{(p)} \ket{\vec{0}}$ to the pinched state $\ket{\Psi} = \hat{S} \ket{\vec{0}}$.
 In particular, $\ket{\Psi^{(p)}} - \ket{\vec{0}} \propto \ket{\psi}$ provides an unnormalized approximation to the $n$-photon Fock state $\ket{\psi}$.
 We expect that by making $\mtx{\xi}$ small and removing the vacuum term (e.g., by post-selection of photon detection events), we may obtain a good approximation of $\ket{\psi}$.